jyelewis/DynamoFlow/readme.md

 Rather than providing built-in features such as unique fields, foreign keys, or cascading deletes, DynamoDB provides the foundational technologies to implement these features yourself.

-Rather than picking which of these features we do and don't include, DynaFlow provides a set of tools to make it easy to implement these features yourself.
+Rather than picking which of these features we do and don't include, DynamoFlow provides a set of tools to make it easy to implement these features yourself.
 We also provide a set of ready-to-go extensions for common patters, such as unique fields, foreign keys, secondary indexes & timestamping

 There are several other Typescript DynamoDB clients available, and I encourage you to check them all out before committing to one.